6.3 Disclosing protected information

-In certain circumstances a government official may disclose protected information.
+In certain circumstances the Operator, or a government official may disclose protected information.
 Generally, the disclosure of this information allows government officials to comply with their mandatory reporting requirements and reportable conduct schemes.

 Use of protected information by government institutions & officials